kleebaum/bayeos/README.md

-# Python Packages for BayEOS Gateway Clients
+# Python Packages for BayEOS

 ## bayeosgatewayclient
 A generic python package to access a BayEOS Gateway.
 Runs on Python2 and Python3.